MAT Manual

 Apply

-in a destructive manner.
-Returnx
+sinhelementwise toxin a destructive manner.
+Returnx.

 [function] .cosh! x &key (n (mat-size x))